ChenDavidTimothy/TrajectoLab_radau/docs/source/index.rst

-TrajectoLab: Optimal Control Made Simple
+MAPTOR: Optimal Control Made Simple
 ========================================

-TrajectoLab is a Python framework for solving optimal control problems using the Radau Pseudospectral Method.
+MAPTOR is a Python framework for solving optimal control problems using the Radau Pseudospectral Method.

 🚀 Quick Example
 ----------------

 .. code-block:: python

-    import trajectolab as tl
+    import maptor as tl
     import numpy as np

     # Create problem